Conference theme - The horse-human dyad: How can we improve our understanding of equine training, performance and welfare simultaneously?

 - Eric Smiley - The horse-human dyad: Practice PERFECT to PERFECT practice.

-- Dr David Marlin - The horse-human dyad: Does physical training of horses have to be attritional and can we ever resolve performance and welfare?
+- David Marlin PhD - The horse-human dyad: Does physical training of horses have to be attritional and can we ever resolve performance and welfare?

 - Prof Paul McGreevy - The horse-human dyad: Can we align horse training and handling activities with the equid ethogram?